MichaelCurrin/dev-cheatsheets/cheatsheets/other/glossary.md

-# Glossary of computing terms
+# Glossary

-Definitions are similar but possibly confusing programming terms.
+Explainations of computing terms which might be confusing to tell apart.

 These are based on my experience reading widely and looking up definitions myself.
 Some people may use these terms in a different way or treat two terms as the same thing.
 I have mentioned this as far as possible here.